sulbasnet/python-mini-projects/README.md

 # 🧩 Python Mini Projects

 A collection of small and useful **Python mini projects** built to strengthen programming fundamentals, explore automation, and practice working with APIs, data, and files.
-This repo is perfect for beginners and intermediate developers looking for quick, practical coding examples.

 ---